Vibe Coding Roadmap

 The timeline depends on your starting point and consistency, but a structured approach delivers predictable results.
 For beginners, the first 1-2 months are focused on understanding basic programming, simple interfaces, and how web applications work.
 Between months 2-4, you start building real MVPs, integrating APIs, and deploying projects.
 By months 4-6, you are expected to ship more advanced products with authentication, payments, and user feedback systems.

-Vibe Coding is considered faster than traditional paths because it emphasizes real execution instead of passive learning.
+Vibe Coding is faster than traditional paths because it emphasizes real execution instead of passive learning.
 You gain experience by building, not by memorizing theory.
 However, speed depends on daily practice and discipline.
 Developers who build consistently and iterate on real projects reach a job-ready level significantly faster.
 The key factor is not time, but the number of completed and deployed products.
 Real-world experience accelerates your growth more than any course or certification.

 Is Vibe Coding difficult to learn for beginners?